institutional/grin-transfer/README.md

 }
 ```

-Then on the host running grin-to-s3, use an AWS credentials file:
+Then on the host running grin-transfer, use an AWS credentials file:

 ```bash
 mkdir -p ~/.aws